Building our passion: oGoFloat's first anniversary

 On November 13, 2019 oGoFloat celebrates 1 full year in business.
 This date marks the 1st anniversary of something special, but it’s very far from the beginning.

 Like so many others, Devon and I learned of float tanks from the Joe Rogan Experience Podcast.
 When we were finally able to experience a float, we fell in love hard and fast.
 We knew that floating was a practice and would improve the more we did it – and did it ever!
 We started chasing the float dragon!
 Devon and I traveled to Kelowna every weekend to float and quickly decided that we wanted to be the people to bring floating to Penticton.
-We became friends with the [then] owner of Float Space and hang around after our float for salt talk.
-On the drive to/from Kelowna we would listen to float industry podcasts, usually the Art of the Float Podcast.
+We became friends with the [then] owner of Float Space and would hang around after our float for salt talk.
+On the drive to/from Kelowna we would listen to float industry podcasts, usually the Art of the Float Podcast or the Daily Solutions Podcast.
 On weekends I would volunteer at Float Space moping floors, folding towels, and hosting floats to absorb all the information I could about running a float center.

 August of 2015 we attended our first Float Conference.
 This was a game changer for us, and we came back mega inspired and motivated to open oGoFloat.
 I worked for hundreds of hours building the business plan and painting the financial picture.
 I enrolled in Bookkeeping classes and the Community Futures Business Development Program.
 We scouted commercial locations for well over a year.
 In April 2016 an opportunity arose to purchase a Samadhi float tank and we dove in!
 We set up the float tank and began hosing floats for friends and family.

 We continued to float as often as we could, and once we owned a float tank it became our reality.
 We made gradual improvements to the float tank and became more familiar with the daily operations and maintenance.
 Devon tinkered, materials were tested, and upgrades installed.